mfornos/awesome-microservices/README.md

 ### SaaS

-- [AWS OpsWorks](http://aws.amazon.com/opsworks/) provides a simple and flexible way to create and manage stacks and applications.
-- [AWS ECS](http://aws.amazon.com/ecs/) easily run and manage Docker-enabled applications across a cluster of Amazon EC2 instances.
 - [Travis](https://travis-ci.org/) continuous integration and deployment service.
 - [Codeship](https://codeship.com/) is a hosted continuous delivery platform that takes care of the testing and deployment process.
+- [AWS OpsWorks](http://aws.amazon.com/opsworks/) provides a simple and flexible way to create and manage stacks and applications.

 ### Lightweight Packaging

 - [Capsule](https://github.com/puniverse/capsule) is a packaging and deployment tool for JVM applications.

+## Containers

+- [Docker](https://www.docker.com/) an open platform for distributed applications for developers and sysadmins.
+- [Kubernetes](http://kubernetes.io/) is an open source orchestration system for Docker containers.
+- [AWS ECS](http://aws.amazon.com/ecs/) easily run and manage Docker-enabled applications across a cluster of Amazon EC2 instances.

 ## Theory